 It is extremely frustrating when you have excellent tools or programs but a) no one knows they are available, and b) if they do, they don’t know where to find them.
 One solution is to deliver digital resources to your students on a Learning Management System (LMS) through SCORM.
 Let’s unpack these terms.
-What is a LMS?
-A LMS is an online platform that can create and deliver content to learners.
+What is an LMS?
+An LMS is an online platform that can create and deliver content to learners.
 Teachers or administrators can build learning environments whilst monitoring and assessing student performance.
 And what about SCORM?
-SCORM is a technical standard used by software developers that ensures content from independent publishers, like ClarityEnglish, can be easily integrated into a LMS.
+SCORM is a technical standard used by software developers that ensures content from independent publishers, like ClarityEnglish, can be easily integrated into an LMS.

 Most LMSs are SCORM compliant (examples are Moodle, Blackboard and Bridge) as one of their key features is the ability to run content from many different publishers.
 It is important to ensure the programs you choose are also SCORM compliant.

 There are several advantages to using SCORM compliant programs.